Labradoodle vs Goldendoodle…what are the similarities and differences? How do you decide which is the best Doodle dog for you? 🤔

 The Goldendoodle is a hybrid or a crossbreed between a Golden Retriever and a Poodle.

-In other words, the most obvious difference between the Goldendoodle and the Labradoodle is the parent breed (heritage) on one side of the family.
+In other words, the biggest difference between the Goldendoodle and the Labradoodle is the parent breed (heritage) on one side of the family.
 Goldendoodles have Golden Retriever lineage and Labradoodles have Labrador Retriever lineage.

 This brings us to the biggest similarity between Goldendoodles and Labradoodles.

-Both Goldendoodles and Labradoodles have the Poodle breed on one side of the family.
+Both Goldendoodles and Labradoodles have a Poodle parent on one side of the family.
 They either have a purebred Poodle as a parent or they have some combination of Poodle/Goldendoodle or Poodle/Labradoodle heritage.
 (More on this in a minute.)

 Both Goldendoodles and Labradoodles are hybrids, not purebred dogs